jingwu6/LM_AG/README.md

 python -m ipykernel install --user --name=gym_dssat_pdi --display-name="Gym DSSAT PDI"
 ```

-## 4. The Change of Experiments Location
+## 4. The Change of Experiment Location
 You can test different locations, such as Spain.
 Please follow the steps:

 First, Download the config file SIAZ9501.MZX to the place jupyter notebook located